-As of March 31, 2014 and 2013, the Company's unrecognized tax benefits totaled \$22.7 million and \$22.3 million, respectively, none of which would affect the effective tax rate, if recognized.
-The unrecognized tax benefits are presented on a net basis with the associated deferred tax asset.
+As of March 31, 2015, 2014 and 2013, the Company's unrecognized tax benefits totaled \$27.0 million, \$22.7 million and \$22.3 million, respectively, none of which would affect the effective tax rate, if recognized.
+The unrecognized tax benefits are included in other non-current liabilities in the accompanying balance sheets.